Here We Go Again (Glenn Miller song)

 "Here We Go Again" is a swing jazz instrumental recorded by Glenn Miller.
 The song was released as a 78 single.
+It was Glenn Miller's last Top 40 hit during his lifetime, peaking at #25.

 Background

 "Here We Go Again" was composed by Jerry Gray, the arranger in the Glenn Miller Orchestra.
 Glenn Miller and His Orchestra released the song as an RCA Victor 78 single, 20-1563-A, backed with "Long Time No See, Baby", words and music by Jack Lathrop and Sunny Skylar.
 The recording reached no. 25 on the Billboard pop singles chart in April, 1944 in a one-week chart run.
 The song was also performed by Glenn Miller with the Army Air Force Band.

 The instrumental was recorded at Victor Studios in Chicago on Tuesday, July 14, 1942.